We look forward to seeing you soon!

 Carnegie Center Tour Fee:

 Adults (over 18): $8; Students (age 6 – 18): $3; Children under 6 are free when accompanied by an adult.
-Lorain Historical Society Members can use their free passes for a tour.
+Lorain Historical Society Members can tour for free.

 Administrative Offices are open Tuesday through Friday from 10 am – 3 pm.
 We can also be reached by e-mail at [email protected] or by phone at (440) 245-2563.